atlassian-archive/dataschool/dataschool/_chapters/data-governance/single-source-of-truth.md

 ---
 section: book
-title: Single Source of Truth
+title: Data Warehouse Single Source of Truth
 meta_title: Data Warehouse Single Source of Truth
 description: Learn why you should build a Single Source of Truth in your Data Warehouse.
   Overcome common obstacles and empower your colleagues